genndy007/flask-search-letters-in-phrases/README.md

 How to use
 ------------
 App runs at localhost:5000
 Use url entry '/entry' to request
+Or ignore any paths because it works automatically :)